arpee/proclus/README.md

 * RUNNING SAITO *

-Please see the INSTALL file for instructions on getting Saito running.
+Please see the INSTALL file for instructions on getting Proclus.g running.
-Once the program is executing, you can connect to Saito through your
+Once the program is executing, you can connect to Proclus.g through your
 browser:

 http://localhost:12101